fnalways/terminus-docs/docs/manual/use-cases/openwebui.md

       - Configure **Temperature** settings

 ### Text-to-speech
-1. Install OpenedAI Speech from Market.
+1. The admin installs OpenedAI Speech from Market.
+This launches the service within the cluster.
    :::info
    "OpenedAI Speech" is a shared application and can only be installed by Olares admin.
 If you are a team member, ensure that the Olares admin has already installed "OpenedAI Speech".
 2. Open WebUI, and navigate to **Admin Panel** > **Settings** > **Audio**.